roedoejet/wordweaver/projects/every-voice/README.md

 interface EveryVoiceConfig {
   apiUrl: string; // The base URL for your TTS API
-  enableTTS: boolean; // Whether to enable the TTS feature }
+  enableTTS: boolean; // Whether to enable the TTS feature
+  requiresAuth: boolean; // Whether you require Auth0 to authenticate your TTS service
+  domain: string; // Your Auth0 Tenant Domain
+  clientId: string; // Your Auth0 Tenant Client ID
+  audience: string; // Your Auth0 API Audience
+  middlewareEndpoint: string; // Your middleware endpoint }
 ```